-Nobody, outside of a lawyer, can tell you whether to stop making your mortgage payments -- especially not real estate agents, because we are not licensed to give legal advice.
+Nobody, outside of a lawyer, can tell you whether to stop making your mortgage payments—especially not real estate agents, because they are not licensed to give legal advice.
 This is a personal decision that sellers need to make for themselves.
 There are consequences if you stop making payments.
 Here are a few things to consider:

 Are You Willing to Go Through Foreclosure?

 Typically, lenders will not authorize a short sale until the seller finds a buyer, but that status is changing.
 Realize there is no guarantee that a lender will accept a short sale, and not every lender is required to let you sell on a short sale.